 2.2 The unobserved state vector using the nonlinear Kalman filter

 A Kalman filter is an algorithm for sequentially updating a projection for the dynamic system.
 The algorithm provides a way to calculate exact finite-sample forecasts.
-From conditional moments and the prior SV model estimation, a by-product is a long simulated realization of the volatility state vector and the corresponding returns for the optimal estimated parameters Hence, calibrate the functional form of the conditional distribution of volatility functions given the simulated returns.
-Evaluate the result on observed returns .
-Generating predictions for volatilities through Kalman filtering returns yt , very general functions of can be used and a huge dataset is available.
+From conditional moments and the prior SV model estimation, a by-product is a long simulated realization of the volatility state vector and the corresponding returns for the optimal estimated parameters .
+Hence, by calibrating the functional form of the conditional distribution of volatility functions given the simulated returns; evaluating the result on observed returns ; generating predictions for volatilities through Kalman filtering returns yt , very general functions of can be used and a huge dataset is available.
 An SNP model is re-estimated on the simulated returns , remembering that the model provides a convenient representation of the one-step ahead conditional variance of simulated returns given the long simulated returns .
-Running regressions of on , and lags (generously long) of these series.
+Regressions are run of on , and lags (generously long) of these series.
 These functions are evaluated on the observed return series , which give volatility values for the two volatility factors at the original data points [28].
 That is, the available data set now consists of , and , where t is the length of the original data set.

 3. Nordic/Baltic Electricity Market’s Front Year and Quarter Contracts